Create calculated columns in Power BI Desktop

 With calculated columns, you can add new data to a table already in your model.
 But instead of querying and loading values into your new column from a data source, you create a Data Analysis Expressions (DAX) formula that defines the column's values.
 In Power BI Desktop, calculated columns are created by using the new column feature in Report view.

-Unlike custom columns that are created as part of a query by using Add Custom Column in Query Editor, calculated columns that are created in Report view or Data view are based on data you've already loaded into the model.
+Unlike custom columns that are created as part of a query by using Add Custom Column in Power Query Editor, calculated columns that are created in Report view or Data view are based on data you've already loaded into the model.
 For example, you might choose to concatenate values from two different columns in two different but related tables, do addition, or extract substrings.

 Calculated columns you create appear in the Fields list just like any other field, but they'll have a special icon showing its values are the result of a formula.
 You can name your columns whatever you want, and add them to a report visualization just like other fields.